mosip/documentation/docs/inji-mobile-app-beta.md

 Prerequisite: Build `Inji` code to generate an `apk` file.
 Transfer the `apk` file on to a smart phone on which it is to be installed.

 ![](\_images/inji-install-flow.png)

+## First launch of the app

+## Initial setup

+On the Home screen, a few tooltips are displayed after the initial setup to guide you through the next steps.